near/docs/docs/bos/queryapi/best-practices.md

 ## Indexing development

-This is the recommended workflow when building a new indexer using QueryAPI:
+This section presents a recommended workflow when building a new indexer using QueryAPI.

 ### Design APIs for your UIs

-User Interfaces
+If your application requires front-end User Interfaces (UIs), your first step should be to define the APIs that will be used by your front-end UI.
+By defining these APIs, you will have a better overview of the data that you need to index from the blockchain.

 ### Create a Database

+Once you have a better idea of the indexed data, you can design the database to store the indexing results.

-When defining your SQL database schema, keep in mind these recommendations:
+When defining your SQL database schema, consider these recommendations:
   -  Design for `UPSERT`s, so that indexed data can be replaced if needed
   -  Use foreign keys for GraphQL linking
   -  Think of indexes (e.g. by accounts, by dates, etc.)